alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 Method signatures often don't advertise failure when using `exceptions`, unlike `TryX`/`bool`-return patterns.[^checked-exceptions]
 `DeactivateUser` (below) returns `void`, so failures aren't visible in the signature.
 In this style, it might throw for parsing/loading/saving and even for business-rule failures.

+If your contract is "expected failures are returned, not thrown," mirror the BCL and expose an explicit `TryDeactivateUser(...)`-style API (or return a status/`Result`).
+The point of the `Result` version later in the post is that the return type documents failure.

 The following shows an exception-based style.
 I'm not trying to strawman exceptions here: the point is simply that failure isn't reflected in the return type, so you need conventions (docs/tests) to know what can happen.